Prescott throws for 3 TDs as Cowboys beat Giants again

 The chippy fourth quarter belonged to Dallas and Prescott, who finished 22 of 35 for 257 yards.
 He has thrown for 12 TDs against New York in the last four games.

-Jones finished 26 of 41 for 210 yards, with most coming on a 65-yard play by Saquon Barkley, his longest reception.
+Jones finished 26 of 41 for 210 yards, including a 65-yard play by Saquon Barkley, his longest reception.

+“I just thought we started to play the way we wanted to play,” Cowboys coach Jason Garrett said of his team’s slow start coming off a bye week.
+“I do think we dominated them up front.
+Zeke ran the ball really well.
+That’s certainly a part of us playing our best offensive football.”

 WORTH NOTING